mweiden/sketchy-core/doc/GETTING_STARTED.md

 Sketchy's core project contains interfaces for event types and event-processing networks, and access to utilities such as MySQL, Memcached, and event serialization.
-You can use them to build a customized Sketchy network for your web application.
+You can use the interfaces to build a customized Sketchy network for your web application.

 Simply stated, Sketchy _agents_ process events that stem from your web